 The socket allows the prosthetic device to connect to your residual limb.
 For some suspension systems an additional layer, called a liner, fits over your residual limb and provides a barrier between your skin and the socket.
 The liner provides cushion and comfort while providing a better fit for the socket.
+These liners can be challenging to roll on at first, particularly with one hand, so check with your prosthetist and OT before you consider asking for one.

 It is essential that the socket fits correctly.
 A poorly fitted socket can lead to pain, sores and blisters on your residual limb.
-The socket suspension options are suction, vacuum and pin lock.
+The socket suspension options are normally self-suspending (the socket suspends the limb), vacuum and pin lock (with a liner), or a harness (straps).

-If your socket doesn't fit or is uncomfortable arrange a review, as it can cause problems with your residual limb which could result in time off the prosthesis.
+If your socket doesn't fit or is uncomfortable, or if your harness is ill-fitting, arrange for a review, as it can cause problems with your residual limb which could result in time spent without wearing the prosthesis.
 Check your socket for cracks or splits, particularly in your socket or components - these can cause failure and breakage over time.

 Socket fit self-management.
 If your socket isn't fitting (too lose) have you tried adding a prosthetic sock more commonly called a stump sock or a top half sock of a stump sock?
 Stump socks are an interface material which can be used between the socket and the sleeve.
 Not all suspension systems allow for the use of stump socks so do ask your prosthetist for more information about whether you can use stump socks to help manage socket fit.
 Traditional stump socks come in different materials including wool, cotton and synthetics.
 Sock thickness is measured by the ply rating, most commonly from 1 ply to 6 ply.
 You can vary the ply number and or number of socks worn to adjust the socket fit.
 Do you find the fit changes over the course of the day?
 It is common that the prosthetic socket feels looser as the day progresses as the stump volume/size changes during the day.
 Always carry a spare stump socks with you so that you can adjust the socket fit throughout the day.